 “The flight test accident generated a lot of attention for our Mojave aerospace community,” a Virgin Galactic spokesperson told Quartz, referencing the aftermath of the SpaceShipTwo crash last October.

-Today’s two-way flow of dialogue improves the prospects for pioneering projects to survive when things go wrong.
 “Virgin Galactic received expressions of support through letters, emails, social posts, and even tattoos from space enthusiasts and innovators, customers and fans, people who live on Earth and those stationed in space.”

 But social media can also be a conduit for misinformation, he said.
 “Along with that support came speculation and some fundamental misunderstandings about the nature of testing which resulted in some hasty, inaccurate and even scary media reports,” the spokesperson noted.